debmandal/Tensorized_MSM/README.md

+## Tensorized_MSM

-## Weighted Tensor Completion for Time-Series Causal Inference
+This repository maintains the code for the paper [Weighted Tensor Completion for Time-Series Causal Inference](https://arxiv.org/abs/1902.04646).

 * Terminology
   * We have two kinds of worlds -- thin and fat.
 They respectively refer to the worlds narrow and wide in the paper.